 When it comes to getting the long luscious lashes that all women want, there are many different options to chose from.
 It can be a bit overwhelming with all of the products out there boasting guaranteed increase in length and volume of lashes.
 There are many over the counter products including lengthening mascaras, eyelash conditioners with lengthening, eyelash extensions & false eyelashes.
 Lengthening mascaras can improve the look of your lashes, but we all know there is no magic in them.
 Obviously, the mascara you chose does play a part in achieving that perfect lash look though.
 We recommend making sure you use a lash conditioner or “base” prior to putting on the black stuff.
 This gives yours lashes one more coat which will make them appear fuller and longer!
 We love Jane Iredale’s PureLash Extender Conditioner.
-Check out this video to learn how to properly use a conditioner prior to your mascara.

 As for false eyelashes and eyelash extensions, while they do create a beautiful look, they can be very expensive and a lot of work to keep up!
 So, even though there are many options at your local drug store and Sephora there doesn’t seem to be one that has it all.
 This is when it’s time to visit your plastic surgeon!
 You may have heard of a prescription medication called Latisse.
 Latisse (bimatoprost ophthalmic solution) 0.03% is a topical medication applied to your upper lash line daily to promote growth of lashes, including length, thickness and darkness.